taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Patterns of Enterprise Application Architecture** (2002) by Martin Fowler
 - **Domain-Driven Design: Tackling Complexity in the Heart of Software** (2003) by Eric Evans
 - **Enterprise Integration Patterns** (2003) by Gregor Hohpe
-- **Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems** (2017) by Martin Kleppmann
+- **Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems** (2017) by Martin Kleppmann (DDIA)
 - **Implementing Domain-Driven Design** (2013) by Vaughn Vernon
 - **Clean Architecture** (2017) by Robert Cecil Martin
 - **Information Architecture: For the Web and Beyond.
 Designing Large-scale Web Sites** (4th, 2015) by Louis Rosenfeld , Peter Morville